Dystopian FictionLife BlogShort Stories

 “Of course, we need to get moving as quickly as possible.
 Will there be a problem?”

 So many thoughts filled my mind.
 I looked at the ground, at my slippers, at Max’s clean, trendy, red shoes and Steve’s also clean but military-green sneakers.
-I looked at my cupboards; worn but clean, tired and probably due for replacement.
-The other direction was my front room; television, coffee table, settee and my recliner.
+I looked at my cupboards, worn but clean, tired and probably due for replacement.
+The other direction was my front room, television, coffee table, settee and my recliner.
 All nice furniture, all very clean but all could do with a refresh.
-I’d had them a long time.
-I’d everything a long time.
-It wasn’t going anywhere.
-I hadn’t gone anywhere in a long time and if I stayed how and where I was, I wasn’t likely to go anywhere else in what little remained of my inactive existence.
+I had had them a long time.
+I had everything a long time.
+It was not going anywhere.
+I had not gone anywhere in a long time and if I stayed how and where I was, I was not likely to go anywhere else in what little remained of my inactive existence.

-I said, “Ok”, before I knew I was going to and before I’d even decided whether I’d made up my mind.
-Of course, I was going to go with them; there’d been no hesitation since my first contact online.
+I said, “Ok,” before I even knew I was going to and before I had even decided if I had made up my mind.
+Of course I was going to go with them.
+There had been no hesitation since my first contact online.

 “Great,” Max said, and offered me his hand.
 “We’ll pick you up at 12pm.
 Don’t bother bringing anything with you.
 Just your passport, and one change of clothes.”

-I had a thousand questions that pressed against my lips and filled my mind, but I escorted them to the door and watched them leave without saying another word.
+I had a thousand questions pressing against my lips and filling my mind, but I escorted them to the door and watched them leave without saying another word.

 I locked the door and chuckled that I did so.
 Then leaned against my book-case and tried to sort through my thoughts.

-If I wasn’t allowed to pack anything, then I was pretty much ready to go.
-They knew that too, in fact, they gave me a few hours to get my head around what I was about to do.
-They knew I wouldn’t change my mind.
-I knew I wouldn’t change my mind.
+If I was not allowed to pack anything, then I was pretty much ready to go.
+They knew that too.
+In fact, they had given me a few hours to get my head around what I was about to do.
+They knew I would not change my mind.
+I knew I would not change my mind.
 The empty house knew it too.
 We all knew I was going to need to prepare myself for a big change.

-4 agonising hours and 50 soul sucking minutes later, I waited by the door with a small rucksack packed.
-I looked through the small gap, checked the driveway, looked around the house for the 30th time to make sure I hadn’t forgotten anything and went upstairs more times than was good for my knees.
+Four agonising hours and fifty soul-sucking minutes later, I waited by the door with a small rucksack packed.
+I looked through the small gap, checked the driveway, looked around the house for the thirtieth time to make sure I had not forgotten anything, and went upstairs more times than was good for my knees.

-I wanted to pop over to see my neighbours – not that I knew them well.
-On one side, there were the Polish family who were polite but never said more than a simple hello or goodbye and on the other, I had 3 couples; all English and friendly enough – except the youngest lad, who had the prettiest girlfriend but the sourest expression on his face and often either grunted or raised his eyebrows in greeting or acknowledgement.
+I wanted to pop over to see my neighbours, not that I knew them well.
+On one side, there was a Polish family who were polite but never said more than a simple hello or goodbye, and on the other, I had three couples, all English and friendly enough, except the youngest lad, who had the prettiest girlfriend but the sourest expression on his face and often either grunted or raised his eyebrows in greeting or acknowledgement.

-I deliberated about telling someone – for reasons that I couldn’t even imagine.
-My grass was pretty much dead, I didn’t bother with any flowers or any plants that didn’t survive alone in the elements and I had no pets to consider.
-This went on for minutes that dragged on for an eternity.
+I deliberated about telling someone, for reasons I could not even imagine.
+My grass was dead, I did not bother with flowers or plants that needed more than rain, and I had no pets to consider.
+This went on for minutes that dragged into an eternity.

-As I considered my life, my situation, the possibilities ahead, the risks – yes, it was clear even to me, that I was putting my life into the hands of complete strangers – were high and the rewards might be none, an ambulance pulled into my driveway.
+As I considered my life, my situation, the possibilities ahead, the risks, it was clear even to me that I was putting my life into the hands of complete strangers, when an ambulance pulled into my driveway.

-The end of part 1.
+The end of part 1 of an hour of your time.
 Part two is now ready

 Please tell me what you think of An Hour of Your Time.
 I would love your feedback in the comments below.